Vellore: Rail

-Vellore has three main railway stations: Vellore Katpadi Junction, Vellore Cantonment and Vellore Town.
-The largest is Vellore Katpadi Junction (5 km north of CMC hospital).
-It is a major railway junction on the Chennai-Bangalore broad-gauge line running to Chennai, Bangalore, Tirupati, New Delhi, Howrah, Kanyakumari.
-There are direct rail links to Vijayawada Junction, Tirupati, Jhansi, Bhubaneswar, Nagpur, Bangalore, Coimbatore, Lucknow, Dehradun, Agartala, Ahmedabad, Ludhiana, Bhopal Junction, Mumbai, Mangalore, Tiruchchirapalli, Mayiladuthurai, Chidambaram, Kumbakonam, BilaspurKorba, Patna, Ernakulam, Trivandrum, Kanniyakumari, Shirdi, Kanpur, Gaya, Dhanbad, Jammu Tawi, Madurai, Bhilai, Gwalior, Chennai Central, Howrah Station, New Delhi Railway Station, Coimbatore, Guwahati, Silchar, Madhupur, Nagarcoil, Kozhikode, Kollam, Bhagalpur, Jaipur, Dibrugarh, Varanasi, Pune, Hyderabad, Vishakapatnam and other major cities.
+Vellore has three main railway stations: Katpadi Junction, Vellore Cantonment and Vellore Town.
+The largest is Katpadi Junction (5 km north of CMC hospital).
+It is a major railway junction on the Chennai-Bangalore broad-gauge line extending to many cities including Chennai, Bangalore, Tirupati, New Delhi, Howrah and Kanyakumari.
+There are direct rail links to Vijayawada Junction, Tirupati, Jhansi Junction, Bhubaneswar, Nagpur Junction, Bangalore, Coimbatore Junction, Lucknow Junction, Dehradun, Agartala, Ahmedabad Junction, Ludhiana Junction, Bhopal Junction, Mumbai Central, Mangalore Central, Tiruchirappalli Junction, Mayiladuthurai Junction, Chidambaram, Kumbakonam, Bilaspur Junction, Korba, Patna Junction, Ernakulam Junction, Thiruvananthapuram Central, Kanniyakumari, Shirdi, Kanpur Central, Gaya Junction, Dhanbad Junction, Jammu Tawi, Madurai, Durg Junction, Gwalior Junction, Chennai Central, Howrah Junction, New Delhi, Guwahati, Silchar, Madhupur Junction, Nagercoil Junction, Kozhikode, Kollam Junction, Bhagalpur Junction, Jaipur Junction, Dibrugarh, Varanasi Junction, Pune Junction, Hyderabad, Vishakapatnam and other major cities.
 More than 150 trains cross the Vellore-Katpadi Junction daily.
-Nearly 250 to 265 trains halt this junction.
-This is the major and busiest junction in South India and 1st Important railway station in Vellore district.
+250 to 265 trains halt at this junction.
+It is a major and one of the busiest junctions in South India, and the most important railway station in Vellore district.

 Vellore Cantonment is in Suriyakulam on the Viluppuram-Tirupati broad gauge line, 8 km from Katpadi Junction.
 EMU and passenger trains to Tirupati, Chennai and Arakonnam depart from here.
 The 150-km broad gauge line was extended to Villupuram in January 2010.
 It connects Vellore and South Tamil Nadu; however, as of January 2019 it is serviced by slow passenger trains.
 The line was opened for goods trains in June 2010.
-An EMU from Vellore Cantonment to Chennai Central was introduced on December 22, 2008.
+An EMU from Vellore Cantonment to Chennai Central was introduced on 22 December 2008.
 Vellore Town Station is in Konavattam on the line connecting Katpadi Junction with Viluppuram Junction via Tiruvannamalai.

 Air

 The Vellore Airport was established in 1934 and is located in Abdullapuram, 11 km away from the city centre.
 It had been used to land trainer aircraft and helicopters.
 It was reactivated as a part of the Airports Authority of India idle airports activation programme in July 2006 to facilitate regular flying by trainee pilots of the Madras Flying Club whose operations were restricted with the increase in scheduled aircraft movement at Chennai Airport.
-Vellore airport is in the process of being revived under the Regional Connectivity Scheme (RCS).
-UDAN, runway and terminal building works are under progress, all the required infrastructure works scheduled to be ready by June 2019 for operations.
+Vellore Airport is in the process of being revived under the Regional Connectivity Scheme (RCS).
+UDAN.
+Runway and terminal building works are under progress, and the required infrastructure works are ongoing for operations.
+In September 2023, it was reported that initial tests of signaling and other equipment were successful and that the airport would soon be opened for commercial flight operations.